return to Natural Dog Health Remedies

 • Raw whole foods are full of vitality and energy.

-• Many dog parents have reported less illnesses after switching to a raw diet, especially chronic diseases such as skin allergies and ear infections, less year-round shedding, and smaller and firmer stools.
+• Many dog parents have reported less illnesses after switching to a raw diet, especially chronic diseases such as ear infections, digestive problems, less year-round shedding, and smaller and firmer stools.

 • Dogs on a raw diet have cleaner teeth, less dental problems, and fresher breath.